Financial-Times/o-buttons/README.md

 - Removed global variables `$o-buttons-font-family`, `$o-buttons-font-weight`, `$o-buttons-themes__b2c`, and `$o-buttons-class`.
 - Global variables `$o-buttons-themes`, `$o-buttons-sizes`, and `$o-buttons-icons` are now private.
 - The mixin `oButtons` has been updated.
 It outputs all `o-buttons` styles by default, or a subset of button styles with the `$opts` argument.
+- The function `oButtonsGetColor` now takes a button type and theme rather than variant.
 - Removed deprecated mixins `oButtonsCustomTheme`, `oButtonsIcon`, `oButtonsGetButtonForIconAndTheme`, and `oButtonsBaseStyles`.
 - Removed mixins `oButtonsSize`, `oButtonsIconButton`, `oButtonsIconBaseStyles`, `oButtonsIconButtonLabel`, `oButtonsGroup`, and `oButtonsPagination`.
 - Added `oButtonsContent` to output button styles without classes.